vuw-research-computing/raapoi-docs/docs/training/gpu-neural-style.md

 wget https://upload.wikimedia.org/wikipedia/commons/a/a5/Tsunami_by_hokusai_19th_century.jpg -O images/style-images/wave.jpg
 ```

-Depending on the GPU we are using, we may need to resize the image to ensure it first in memory.
-On an RTX6000 we would need to resize the image to 70% of it's full size to fit in memroy.
+Depending on the GPU we are using, we may need to resize the image to ensure it fits in memory.
+On an RTX6000 we would need to resize the image to 70% of its full size to fit in memroy.
 Thankfully the GPUs on Rāpoi are A100's with 40GB of ram, so we can skip this step.

 We will also need to download the pre-trained models for our initial inference runs.
 ```bash